Shivanikanodia/AI-Powered-Intelligent-Recruiter-Assistant/README.md

 ## 💡 Solution Overview

-This system enables intelligent resume retrieval and ranking using a hybrid approach that combines semantic search, structured feature scoring, and deep re-ranking.
+This system converts unstructured data into structured data using NLP and created meta data and structured features, uses RAG and Cross Encoder Re-Ranking as hybrid approach that combines semantic search and deep re-ranking.

 It allows recruiters to query large resume datasets using natural language and surfaces the most relevant candidates along with explainable insights on why they are ranked higher.